 A nominee shareholder is someone that “lends his name” to you to act as the registered owner of shares in a company, when in truth, he only holds the shares for your benefit.

-Nominee directors and shareholders are often the family members or trusted friends of the entrepreneur, or professionals such as lawyers or accountants, and are often appointed together with nominee directors (persons who act as a director of the company on your behalf), the nominee shareholder is usually the same person as the nominee director.
+Nominee directors and shareholders are often the family members or trusted friends of the entrepreneur, or professionals such as lawyers or accountants, and are often appointed using the nominee structure.
+In cases where a nominee director is appointed (persons who act as a director of the company on your behalf), the nominee shareholder is usually the same person as the nominee director.

-This arrangement is not illegal under Singapore law, as long as it is used for legitimate reasons, and the existence and identity of the beneficial owner is recorded for the benefit of public agencies such as the Inland Revenue Authority of Singapore and the Accounting and Corporate Regulatory Authority.
+This nominee structure is not illegal under nominee shareholder Singapore law, as long as it is used for legitimate reasons, and the existence and identity of the beneficial owner is recorded for the benefit of public agencies such as the Inland Revenue Authority of Singapore and the Accounting and Corporate Regulatory Authority.

 Why appoint a nominee director and shareholder?

-In Singapore, members of the public can do searches on Singapore-incorporated companies to identify the directors and shareholders of those companies.
-In other words, the names and other personal details of directors and shareholders are publicly available to anyone for a small fee via BizFile, which is something some entrepreneurs may wish to avoid.
+In nominee shareholder Singapore, members of the public can do searches on Singapore-incorporated companies to identify the directors and shareholders of those companies.
+In other words, the names and other personal details of directors and shareholders are publicly available to anyone for a small fee via BizFile, which is something some entrepreneurs may wish to avoid through a nominee structure.

 For example, if your business intends to expand into a new vertical or sector which its customers, suppliers or distributors are in, using a nominee arrangement may help delay or prevent them from finding out that your business is in direct competition with them.

-While we have asked to advise on nominee structures by entrepreneurs in the following scenarios:
+While we have been asked to advise on nominee structures by entrepreneurs in the following scenarios:

 - You are prevented by the terms of your employment from setting up a business, even if the new business is not in competition with your employer, or